 Like Norwich, Roger Crowely has written a magnificent account of Venice history entitled City of Fortune: How Venice Won and Lost a Naval Empire (2011).

 As we say goodbye for now, I asked Lord Norwich one final question on how he thought history would be taught in the near future and had we lost our minds in this digital age?

 “Your guess is as good as mine.
 History is taught, I believe, by one thing only- sparking interest.
 This means telling a good story, of which there are millions, as accurately, but also as amusingly, as you can.
 Ever JJN.”

-Photo credit: All images are in the public domain except the header image of Lord Norwich which is by flickr user John Himoff and used under the Creative Commons Attribution-NonCommercial-ShareAlike 2.0 license.
+Photo credit: All images are in the public domain except the header image of Lord Norwich which I use under the rationale of fair use for educational purposes and because no free alternative seems to exist.
 The Venice cruise ship image is licensed and used courtesy of Getty Images embedding service.